mmx1/sslScanGo/README.md

 Recommendation for reproducing results:

 1) Run script analyzeStatic.sh to see results in blog post.
 (30 min)

         $GOPATH/src/github.com/mmx1/sslScanGo/scripts/analyzeStatic.sh

-    WARNING: You should not run this script in a directory or one monitored by a cloud service such as Dropbox or iCloud Drive, it will create a directory with a million files (total size ~20MB).
+  WARNING: You should not run this script in a directory
+    or one monitored by a cloud service such as Dropbox or iCloud Drive, it will create a directory with a million files (total size ~20MB).

 2) Run runRand.sh to collect and analyze sample of the data (8 hours)

-      * $GOPATH/src/github.com/mmx1/sslScanGo/scripts/runRand.sh > output.txt & disown
+        $GOPATH/src/github.com/mmx1/sslScanGo/scripts/runRand.sh > output.txt & disown

-  3**) run runall.sh to collect and analyze all 1million domains (12 days)
+3) run runall.sh to collect and analyze all 1million domains (12 days)

-      * $GOPATH/src/github.com/mmx1/sslScanGo/scripts/runall.sh > output.txt & disown
+        $GOPATH/src/github.com/mmx1/sslScanGo/scripts/runall.sh > output.txt & disown

-    ** don't recommend based on time

 * Disowning the process will allow you to safely logout, come back, and inspect the tail of the progress file.

         tail -f output.txt

-    The script may hang on a few outstanding hosts.
+* The script may hang on a few outstanding hosts.
 If so, you can kill the scanner and manually trigger the populator and analyzer:

         $GOPATH/bin/sslScanGo -populate && $GOPATH/bin/sslScanGo -analyze

     Which will finish in about 2 minutes.
     To view the results: